All-Time NFL Most Underrated Team

 Rivers' outsized personality didn't win him many fans outside of the cities he played in during his 17 seasons in the NFL, but the final tally on his numbers tell a story of one of the greatest quarterbacks in NFL history.

-Rivers finished his career with 63,440 passing yards, placing him No. 6 on the NFL career passing list.
+Rivers finished his career with 63,440 passing yards, putting him in the top 10 in the NFL career list.

 Running Back: Ricky Watters